Masked Motion Encoding for Self-Supervised Video Representation Learning: Related Work

-\textbf{Mask Modeling for Vision Transformer.} ~\citet{MAE} and ~\citet{BEiT} show two different mask image modeling paradigms and both achieve state-of-the-art results.
-Because of the similarity between image and video, these two paradigms are also suitable for pre-training video transformers~\citep{VideoMAE, BEVT}.
-In Tong's work~\citep{VideoMAE}, the video volume is masked by some random tubes, and the training objective is to regress the RGB pixels located in the tubes.
-In contrast, ~\citet{BEVT} use a pre-trained VQ-VAE tokenizer~\citep{VQ-VAE} for both video and image modalities to generate discrete visual tokens, which aims to release the model from fitting short-range dependencies and high-frequency details.
-Though the VQ-VAE tokenizer provides the semantic level signal for each spatial-temporal patch separately, pre-training such a tokenizer requires an unbearable number of data and computation costs~\citep{VQ-VAE}, which is inefficient.
-Inspired by the previous success of traditional hand-craft image descriptors, ~\citet{MaskFeat} directly predicts features of the masked video contents and found that the Histogram of Gradient (HOG) feature is particularly a strong target for the proposed objective.
-Existing Mask Video Modeling methods only take into account static information in each video frame, thus the model can speculate the masked area by watching the visible area in each frame independently and failed to learn multi-frame interactions.
-Different from the video prediction methods~\citep{STVAE,SSLSTM,Brave,MaskViT} that predict the future frames in pixel or latent space, our Masked Motion Modeling task predicts incoming fine-grained motion in masked video regions, including position changes and shape changes.
+\para \textbf{Mask Modeling for Vision Transformer.} Recently, BEiT and MAE~\cite{BEiT,MAE} show two excellent mask image modeling paradigms.
+BEVT ~\cite{BEVT} and VideoMAE~\cite{VideoMAE} extend these two paradigms to the video domain.
+To learn visual representations, BEVT~\cite{BEVT} predicts the discrete tokens generated by a pre-trained VQ-VAE tokenizer~\cite{VQ-VAE}.
+Nevertheless, pre-training such a tokenizer involves an unbearable amount of data and computation.
+In contrast, VideoMAE~\cite{VideoMAE} pre-train the Vision Transformer by regressing the RGB pixels located in the masked tubes of videos.
+Due to asymmetric encoder-decoder architecture and extremely high masking ratio, model pre-training is more efficient with VideoMAE.
+Besides, MaskFeat~\cite{MaskFeat} finds that predicting the Histogram of Gradient (HOG\cite{HOG}) of masked video contents is a strong objective for the mask-and-predict paradigm.
+Existing methods only consider static information in each video frame, thus the model can speculate the masked area by watching the visible area in each frame independently and failed to learn \key (cf. Section~\ref{sec:revisit}).
+Different from the video prediction methods~\cite{STVAE,SSLSTM,Brave,MaskViT} that predict the future frames in pixel or latent space, our \fullname paradigm predicts incoming fine-grained motion in masked video regions, including position changes and shape changes.